The diagonal rib stitch pattern is a little different from the traditional ribbing stitches and creates a lovely textured pattern.

-And you'll probably notice a lot of diagonal rib pattern variations as this is quite a popular stitch pattern.
-This is just one small sample and it's pretty simple too.
+You'll probably notice a lot of diagonal rib pattern variations too.
+It's quite a popular stitch pattern.

-Make sure to knit up a swatch though so you will know exactly how it will look in your next project.
-It does spread out.
+Make sure to knit up a swatch though so you'll have an idea how it will look.

 If you'd like to knit a sample cast on 12, 16, 20 or 24 stitches.